Dleibe1/Project-Builder/README.md

    yarn run dev
    ```

-7. Navigate to <http://localhost:3000>.
-You should see the homepage of
+7. Navigate to http://localhost:3000.
+You should see the introduction page of the Project Builder application.
-   the project-builder app, populated with example data.